Clafou/support.print/_posts/2019-05-20-lifetime-purchase-no-repeat-no-subscription.md

 When you buy an app like Print to Size, it can take a few days for Apple to charge your account and to send you an email.
 Don't worry, though, it's not a repeat payment, just a delay.

 ## Print to Size is **not** a subscription
-It is an old-school "paid app": you can buy the app, and it is a lifetime, [refundable](/refund), one-off purchase.
+It is an old-school "paid app": you can buy the app, and it is a lifetime, [refundable](/refund), one-time purchase.
 Once you have purchased it is yours to use forever and you will never be charged again for it.

 ## Check your App Store purchases